bdeckard92/dupUT/02-Lesson-Plans/02-Advanced-CSS/README.md

 ## Overview

 In this module, students will build on their foundational HTML, CSS, and Git skills as they learn advanced CSS.
-Students will learn powerful layout capabilities like media queries and flexbox to make pages mobile-responsive.
-This module teaches students Git workflow and shows them how to handle situations like changing between branches and resolving merge conflicts.
+Students will learn how to use powerful layout capabilities, such as media queries and flexbox, to make webpages mobile-responsive.
+This module teaches Git workflow, including moving among branches and resolving merge conflicts.

-In this week's virtual classes, you'll review wireframing, flexbox, responsive design, and other advanced CSS properties, like pseudo-classes and CSS variables.
+In this week's virtual classes, you'll review wireframing, flexbox, responsive design, and other advanced CSS properties such as pseudo-classes and CSS variables.

 | Day | Topic             | Location |
 | --- | ----------------- | -------- |